top of page

 Struggling with histamine mediated troubles?
 It's worth doing some deep digging with a trusted practitioner to figure out what's at the root of the problem.
 It's different for each individual – which further compounds the complexity of the issue.

-One thing is for certain: focusing on supporting robust gut health + diversity at the microbiome level will always be of benefit.
+One thing is for certain: focusing on supporting robust gut + liver health, and enhancing diversity at the microbiome level will always be of benefit.

 bottom of page